Rat Glucocorticoid Receptor (rGR; nr3c1)

-INDIGO’s Rat Glucocorticoid Receptor (nr3c1) nuclear receptor assay utilizes proprietary non-human cells engineered to provide constitutive high-level expression of full-length, unmodified Rat Glucocorticoid Receptor (nr3c1), a ligand-dependent transcription factor, commonly referred to as GR.
+INDIGO’s Rat Glucocorticoid Receptor (nr3c1) nuclear receptor assay utilizes proprietary mammalian cells engineered to provide constitutive high-level expression of full-length, unmodified Rat Glucocorticoid Receptor (nr3c1), a ligand-dependent transcription factor, commonly referred to as GR.

 DNA binding, recruitment and assembly of the co-activators and accessory factors required to form a functional transcription complex, culminating in expression of the reporter gene.